Massi99RM/My-First-Agent/README.md

 ## What I Learned

-This project was my first step into LLM agents.
+This was a learning project to understand how ReAct agents work internally — the reasoning loop, tool binding, context accumulation.
+I used create_react_agent to get something running fast, then studied what it was doing: how the message list acts as memory, how the LLM decides when to stop, how tool descriptions drive behavior.
 Key takeaways:

 - An agent is fundamentally a **loop with an LLM as the decision-maker** — structurally similar to a reinforcement learning agent's observe-act-observe cycle
 - The framework (LangGraph) handles orchestration, the LLM handles reasoning, the tools handle execution — knowing which layer a problem lives in is essential for debugging